Aarushaggarwal-theone/TASK-FORCE-TRYOUTS-STARTER/README.md

 Your submission should include the following:
 1. **API source code**: Flask or any other framework in Python
 2. **SQLite database**: Include a pre-populated `recipes.db` file with sample data.
-3. **YAML file**: A structured `api.yaml` describing the API.
+3. **Unit tests**: Python `unittest` file that tests all API endpoints.
-4. **Unit tests**: Python `unittest` file that tests all API endpoints.
+4. **README**: A short explanation of how to run the API and tests.
-5. **README**: A short explanation of how to run the API and tests.
+5. **Virtual Environment**: A `requirements.txt` file listing all the python dependancies used in your codebase to emulate the environment needed by your source code to run

-6. **Virtual Environment**: A `requirements.txt` file listing all the python dependancies used in your codebase to emulate the environment needed by your source code to run
+For 5 extra points - **YAML file**: A structured `api.yaml` describing the API.

 ---

 ## Good Luck!